AnyBlok/anyblok_wms_base/doc/core_concepts.rst

           <anyblok_wms_base.bloks.wms_core.operation.unpack.Unpack>`
           for more details.

 Unpacks replace some Goods (packs) with their contents.
-They are entirely specified as behaviours Type of the packs, and in their properties.
-The properties of the packs can be partially or fully carried over to the outcomes of the Unpack.
+The :ref:`Properties <goods_properties>` of the packs can be partially or fully carried over to the outcomes of the Unpack.

-The outcomes can be entirely fixed, entirely dependent on the specific packs being considered or a bit of both.
+The outcomes of an Unpack and its handling of properties are entirely specified by the ``unpack`` behaviour of the :ref:`Type <goods_type>` of the packs, and in the packs properties.
+They can be entirely fixed by the behaviour, be entirely dependent on the specific packs being considered or a bit of both.
 See the documentation of :meth:`this method
 <anyblok_wms_base.bloks.wms_core.operation.unpack.Unpack.get_outcome_specs>`
-for a full discussion.
+for a full discussion with concrete use cases.

-Since Unpacks are destructive operations, they are currently irreversible, but will be conditionally reversible once we have the converse Pack (or the more gener Assembly) Operation, maybe consuming some other Goods for packaging (cardboard, pallet wood).
-Again, this will be defined in behaviours.
+Since Unpacks are destructive operations in reality, they are currently irreversible in the sense of :ref:`op_cancel_revert_obliviate`, but will be conditionally reversible once we have the converse Pack (or the more general Assembly) Operation, maybe consuming some other Goods for packaging (cardboard, pallet wood).
+Again, this will be controled by behaviours.

 .. _op_split_aggregate: